mkristian/ark_ascended_server/README.md

 - the island: [TheIsland/env](TheIsland/env)
 - scorched earth: [ScorchedEarth/env](ScorchedEarth/env)

-important is to ensure the different ports.
+It is important to ensure the different ports for each server.
 See the diff
 ```bash
 diff TheIsland/env ScorchedEarth/env
 ```